Canadian National Railway Company research snapshot

 Business essence

-Customers pay CN to move bulk commodities, manufactured goods, and consumer freight across a cross-border rail network.
-The company converts network access, physical assets, service, pricing, and operating discipline into transport cash flow.
+Customers pay CN to move bulk commodities, manufactured goods, energy products, and intermodal containers across a cross-border rail network spanning about 18,900 route miles.
+The company converts network access, service, pricing, and operating discipline into transport cash flow.

 Moat

-CN benefits from a transcontinental route network, scarce rights of way, port access, terminals, density, interchange connections, regulatory barriers, and customer logistics integration.
+CN benefits from scarce rights of way, network density, port and terminal access, interchange connections, regulatory barriers, and customer logistics integration.
 Those advantages are durable, but service quality and competitive alternatives still matter.

 Munger risk inversion

-The thesis fails if a downturn weakens freight demand and pricing, service deteriorates, costs rise faster than revenue, regulatory or labor events disrupt the network, a major accident damages the franchise, debt rises, or a premium valuation compresses.
+The thesis fails if a downturn weakens freight demand and pricing, fuel or labor costs outrun revenue, tariffs reduce cross-border traffic, service deteriorates, a major accident or wildfire disrupts the network, debt rises, or a premium valuation compresses.

 Management